Tufted titmouse

-The tufted titmouse (Baeolophus bicolor) is a small songbird from North America, a species in the tit and chickadee family (Paridae).
+The tufted titmouse (Baeolophus bicolor) is a small songbird native to eastern North America.
+The species belongs to the tit and chickadee family (Paridae).
 The black-crested titmouse, found from central and southern Texas southward, was included as a subspecies but now is considered a separate species, Baeolophus atricristatus.

-Taxonomy
+Etymology

-The genus name Baeolophus translates to small crested and is a compound of the Ancient Greek words βαιός: baiós—"small", and : "lόphοs"—crest.
-The species name bicolor means two-colored.
+The generic name Baeolophus translates to "small crested" and is a compound of the Ancient Greek words βαιός: baiós meaning "small", and λόφος: lόphοs meaning "crest".
+The specific name bicolor means "two-colored".